Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Harrisburg.
-Research shows that homes with solar systems sell for approximately 4.1% more than comparable homes without solar, which translates to roughly $8,000-$12,000 for a typical Harrisburg property.
+Yes, solar panels can increase your home value in Harrisburg.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $300,000 home in the Harrisburg area, that’s roughly $12,300 in added value.